 IVR Performance Testing: Our Approach

 Modern contact centers are often complex systems that involve close interaction between IVR, customer relation management (CRM), and many other services.
-Therefore, besides testing the performance of IVR itself and telephone communication channels, PFLB offers comprehensive testing services that allow you to evaluate the performance of both overall and individual services and to identify the influence of system components on each other.
+Therefore, besides testing the performance of IVR itself and telephone communication channels, PFLB offers comprehensive contact center performance testing service that allows you to evaluate the performance of both overall and individual services and to identify the influence of system components on each other.

 How do we test IVR systems?